Ali-Nasir2/mainportfolio/README.md

 Explore the portfolio to discover my data analysis projects, view visualizations, and gain insights into my skills and capabilities.

+## Issues

+Optimizing resource consumption, including render quality, lighting, and mesh quality, is essential to ensure good performance on mobile devices.
+Optimization is pending for renders in Blender, and techniques such as surfacing a solid with a decal of points could be explored for optimizing particle summoning.

 ## Contributing

 If you'd like to contribute to this project, feel free to open an issue or submit a pull request.
 Your feedback and contributions are highly appreciated!